Jerryzhangzhao/DL_tensorflow/README.md

-# DL_tensorflow
+# deep learning with tensorflow
-Deep Learning with TF
+Some basic deep learning sample code with Tensorflow